Supreme Courts (Highest Instance)

 Judiciary (general)

-court clerks and producing the Acts of Court after
+providing the court clerks and producing the Acts of Court after hearings.

 Judicial Greffe